Skip to Content

 Photo: Unsplash/Zeynep Açıktepe

-In Colorado, late fall will shortly be upon us and we will fade into early winter and beyond.
-For many Paleo Dieters throughout the U.S., this time of season represents the closure of fresh farmer’s markets and the end of the delicious local fruits and vegetables they produce.
+For many Paleo Dieters throughout the U.S., autumn represents the closure of fresh farmer’s markets and the end of the delicious local fruits and vegetables they produce.
+Nevertheless, late fall and October also signifies the beginning of pomegranate season, which in California (the major U.S. producer) runs from October through January.1

-Nevertheless, late fall and October also signify the beginning of pomegranate season, which in California (the major U.S. producer) runs from October through January.1 I am eagerly looking forward to munching down on this succulent and health-giving fruit.
+I am eagerly looking forward to munching down on this succulent and health-giving fruit.
 In fact, pomegranates are so healthful that they have been described as “Nature’s Power Fruit” by a writer from the Journal of the National Cancer Institute almost 13 years ago.2 In the ensuing decade, the scientific evidence leaves little doubt that this fruit, and its juice should be regular components of contemporary Paleo Diets.2-16

-History
+Pomegranate History

 Pomegranates (Punica granatum) are one of the oldest known edible fruits and are thought to have originated in central Asia, predominantly in Iran.14,17 After domestication the pomegranate tree/shrub and its fruit eventually spread to other parts of the world where it could grow and thrive, chiefly in mild, temperate climates.14, 17 Wild pomegranate trees/shrubs still exist in present day Turkey.18 In the U.S. domesticated varieties are grown mainly in California and Arizona19 and form the greater part of current U.S. pomegranate consumption.

-Edible Parts of the Fruit
+Edible Parts of the Pomegranate

 Figure 1.
 Whole pomegranate fruit; arils attached to fruit’s peel; pomegranate juice